Miraikomachi/MiraikomachiUnity/README.md

 Miraikomachi License Agreements

-Copyright (c) BANDAI NAMCO Studios Inc.
+Copyright (c) Bandai Namco Research Inc.

 This Character Guideline is a guideline for the use of Mirai Komachi illustrations, 3D models, and characters.